-This indicator measures the value of regional and non-regional exports in USD attributable to USG assistance.
+This indicator measures the value of regional and nonregional exports in U.S. dollars attributable to U.S. Government assistance.
 If relevant to the situation, a commodity should be counted as having been "exported" for purposes of the indicator when it is shipped, not when the contract is signed (because a signed contract could in the end fall through for various reasons) or part or final payment is received by the exporter (because once shipped, it has in fact been "exported", regardless of when (or even whether) the exporter receives payment.)
 The commodities to be counted are those that are targeted in the work plans and/or contracts of the implementing partners.
 Exports should include those within and outside of neighboring regions, so as to avoid loss of counter-seasonal exports, which often leave the proximate region.

-Note that these within-region exports could also be counted in FTFMS-only indicator EG.3.1-a, which is intended to measure overall regional trade in certain commodities, even beyond USG attribution.
+Note that these within-region exports could also be counted in FTFMS-only indicator EG.3.1-a, which is intended to measure overall regional trade in certain commodities, even beyond U.S. Government attribution.

-In summary, indicator EG.3.1-a collects trade ONLY within a region, but beyond USG contributions, while EG.3.2-23 collects all trade within and outside of a region, but ONLY that which is with USG assistance.
+In summary, indicator EG.3.1-a collects trade ONLY within a region, but beyond U.S. Government contributions, while EG.3.2-23 collects all trade within and outside of a region, but ONLY that which is with U.S. Government assistance.

 Increased agricultural trade is one of the end results of efficient markets.
-This indicator reports progress on IR 2: Expanding Markets and Trade of the Feed the Future (FTF) results framework.
+This indicator reports progress on IR 2: Expanding markets and trade of the Feed the Future (FTF) results framework.

-UNIT: US dollar Volume (in metric tons) sold and Value (in USD) should be entered in the FTFMS.
-Note: Convert local currency to USD at the average market foreign exchange rate for the reporting year or convert periodically DISAGGREGATE BY: In FTFMS: Commodity.
-In FACTSInfo: Commodity group: Horticulture; animal products; cereals; oilseeds; dry grain pulses and legumes; roots, tubers, and other staples; other. throughout the year if there is rapid devaluation or appreciation.
-TYPE: Outcome DIRECTION OF CHANGE: Higher is better
+UNIT: US dollar Volume (in metric tons) sold and Value (in U.S. dollars) should be entered in the FTFMS.
+Note: Convert local currency to U.S. dollars at the average market foreign exchange rate for the DISAGGREGATE BY: In FTFMS: Commodity.
+In FACTSInfo: Commodity group: Horticulture; animal products; cereals; oilseeds; dry grain pulses and legumes; roots, tubers, and other staples; other. reporting year or convert periodically throughout the year if there is rapid devaluation or appreciation.
+TYPE: DIRECTION OF CHANGE: Outcome Higher is better.